kewal28/flutter_appwrite_auth/README.md

-# Flutter Appwrite Login
+# Flutter Appwrite Auth

-In this app we will create login, signup and forget password using firebase flutter project.
+In this app we will create login, signup and forget password using appwrite flutter project.

-Flutter Version: 2.10.4
+Flutter Version: 3.5.4

 ## Getting Started